Repair Logistics Technical Analyst – Josh Cooper

 “A very collaborative aspect of my role concerns my department’s relationship with the warranty group.
 Sometimes it’s a simple ‘hey can you look at this,’ and sometimes it takes a while to research and determine root cause of a failure.”

 Networking is something happens inherently within his role.
 Josh works with many other departments and is always meeting new people and leaning on them for help – ready when they lean back on him for help.

 “Shop contacts are great!
 I often speak with the same shops concerning our customers.
 If I help a shop out with a warranty on a repair or expediting parts, they remember that.
 In the future, they are more likely to help me out by prioritizing a truck repair and minimizing downtime.”

 For lunch, he goes to the break room which has a foosball table and TVs.
 Here he sits with coworkers that he considers friends – as long as they are rooting for the same team!
 Today, he’s involved in a foosball tournament while eating a sandwich.

 After lunch, Josh heads back to his workstation while talking with Repair Logistics Technical Rep about the Cummins Virtual College and the engine familiarization class.
 Josh reminds her that he’s only been with Cummins a little over 3 years and that was previously the role he played.
 When it comes to career advancement, his focus continues to be getting honest feedback from co-workers and customers.

-“Every year we volunteer with the Angel Tree network and help sort presents for low income kids in the area.
-We spend half a day in a warehouse sorting presents or ‘shopping’ for kids based off their wish lists.
+“Every year we volunteer with the Angel Tree network and help sort presents for low-income kids in the area.
+We spend half a day in a warehouse sorting presents or ‘shopping’ for kids based on their wish lists.
 We just show up.
 The Salvation Army does all the planning and logistics, we just provide the labor.
 It’s a beautiful thing! “